 When mortgage banks go out of business and are essentially taken over by the FDIC, homeowners are left wondering if they still need to make a monthly payment.

-Great thought, and a very common questions for many borrowers in 2009 and 2010.
+Great thought, and it was a very common question for many borrowers back in 2009 and 2010.

 In order to give a more thorough answer to this popular topic, we’ll need to address the relationship between mortgage loans as liens and mortgage servicers who make money by handling payments.

 To put this topic in perspective, 381 banks actually filed bankruptcy between 2006 and 2010 forcing them to cease their mortgage lending activities.

 A common misconception borrowers have about their mortgage company is that there agreement should become obsolete once the lender files for bankruptcy or goes out of business.